Knappind History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Knappind first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in Knapton, a place-name found in Yorkshire and in Norfolk.
 The place-name is derived from the Old English personal name Cnapa, and tun, an Old English word that means farm or enclosure.
 Later, tun came to mean village and then town, and is in fact the root of the Modern English word town.
 The name Cnapa means servant in the Old English.
 The place-name, therefore, means "farm belonging to Cnapa," or "the servants farmstead."
-CITATION[CLOSE]

 Early Origins of the Knappind family